 We started this journey with two goals: make toilet paper that’s kind to the planet and gives back to the people living on it.
-We’re proud that we have stayed true to these goals by creating toilet paper, tissues and paper towels that are produced thoughtfully with the environmental impact in mind.
-In the process, we’ve donated over 1.8 million Aussie dollars to our charity partners, ensuring more people have access to safe, clean, and dignified toilets… and we’re not done yet!
+We’re proud that we have stayed true to these goals by creating products that are produced thoughtfully with the environmental impact in mind.
+Since our humble beginnings we've managed to:

-But we are a growing business and that means that we sometimes need to prioritise our focuses.
-While in an ideal world, our offerings would be 100% plastic free, as of right now, there are a few places where you will find plastic on our products.
+While in an ideal world, our entire supply chain would be 100% plastic free, as of right now, these are the places you will find plastic:

 Right now our boxes are sealed with plastic tape.
 We have run a number of tests on different varieties of paper tape in order to ensure that it is strong enough to make it from the factory to customers intact.
 We've constantly been working to develop the right solution and the great news is that we have zeroed in on a super high quality option!
 We plan to roll this out to all of our packaging by the end of 2021.
 We're nearly there, watch this space!

 A note on multi-box strapping